A linearization map for genuine equivariant algebraic $K$-theory: Introduction

 Throughout the paper we fix a finite group $G$ and use $H$ to denote a subgroup of $G$.
 For any $g\in G$, we denote the conjugate subgroup $g^{-1}Hg$ by $H^g$.
 A coefficient ring will be denoted by $\underline{S}$ and an arbitrary coefficient system by $\underline{M}$.
 We denote the evaluation of any coefficient system $\underline{M}$ at the orbit $G/H$ by either $M(G/H)$ or $\underline{M}^H$.
 We will often abbreviate the twisted group ring $\underline{S}^H_{\theta}[WH]$ to simply $\underline{S}^H_{\theta}$.

-Unless otherwise stated, when we refer to the $K$-theory of a Waldhausen category we will always mean the $K$-theory construction obtained by via $S_{\bullet}$-construction as in \cite{waldhausen:1983}.
-The $S_{\bullet}$-construction produces an infinite loop space which we identify with the corresponding connective orthogonal spectrum.
+Unless otherwise stated, when we refer to the $K$-theory of a Waldhausen category we will always mean the $K$-theory symmetric spectrum obtained by via $S_{\bullet}'$-construction as in \cite{BM:08}.
+This is a varaint of Waldhausen $S_{\bullet}$-construction which is better suited to our purposes; see \cref{subsec: appendix S dot prime} for a review of this construction.